nussjustin/dev.urandom.sh/content/posts/2022/10/19/mysql-in.md

 ```

 This filters on 2 columns instead of only one.
 We could also get more creative
-and do other operators than `=` but this shall suffice as an example.
+anduse other operators than `=` but this shall suffice as an example.

 Note that this example could also be written without JSON and using `IN (...)`
 with tuples like this: